 Benefits of Curbside Pickup for Customers, Employees, and Stores

 Curbside pickup boomed when it became one of the only fulfillment channels available to retailers during the pandemic.
 However, the benefits of curbside pickup quickly surpassed the mere necessity of the service.
-That’s why seventy-seven percent of retailers plan to dedicate more store space to curbside and BOPIS in 2022.
+That’s why seventy-seven percent of retailers dedicated more store space to curbside and BOPIS in 2022.

 Improve Customer Experience

 Customers love curbside pickup because it provides them with an alternative way to get their products—without some of the headaches of “waiting in line.”